-1 2 3 incidents to a member of the school staff, and may be subject to discipline for failing to report such incidents.
+1 incidents to a member of the school staff, and may be subject to discipline for failing to report 2 such incidents.
 However, the target shall not be subject to discipline for failing to report bullying.
-5 4 5 A member of a school staff shall immediately report to the school principal or designee any instance of suspected bullying the staff member has witnessed or become aware of, and may be 5 6 7 subject to discipline 8 Parents or guardians, or members of the community, are encouraged to report an incident of 9 suspected bullying as soon as possible to a school principal.
+3 4 A member of a school staff shall immediately report to the school principal or designee any 5 instance of suspected bullying the staff member has witnessed or become aware of.
+If the staff 6 member fails to do so, he or she may be subject to disciplinary action.
+7 8 Parents or guardians, or members of the community, are encouraged to report an incident of 9 suspected bullying as soon as possible to a school principal.
 10 11 Each school shall have a means for anonymous reporting by students of incidents of suspected 12 bullying.
-No formal disciplinary action shall be taken solely on the basis of an anonymous 13 14 report.
-14 Any student who is found to have knowingly made a false accusation/report of bullying may be 16 subject to disciplinary action.
-17 18 Investigation Procedures 18 19 investigation Procedures 20 A school principal or designee shall promptly investigate any report of bullying, using a 20 21 Bullying/Cyber-bullying Report Form.
-It may include but is not limited to interviewing the 22 alleged target, alleged aggressor, staff members, students and/or witnesses.
-23 24 A principal or designee, upon receipt of a bullying report, shall promptly contact the parents or 25 guardians of the alleged target(s) and the alleged aggressor(s).
-Actions being taken to prevent 26 further acts of bullying shall be discussed.
+No formal disciplinary action shall be taken solely on the basis of an anonymous 13 report.
+14 15 Any student who is found to have knowingly made a false accusation/report of bullying may be 16 subject to disciplinary action.
+17 18 Investigation Procedures 19 20 A school principal or designee shall promptly investigate any report of bullying, using a 21 Bullying/Cyber-bullying Report Form.
+It may include, but is not limited to, interviewing the 22 alleged target, alleged aggressor, staff members, students and/or witnesses.
+23 24 A principal or designee, upon determining that bullying or retaliation has occurred, shall 25 promptly contact the parents or guardians of the alleged target(s) and the alleged aggressor(s).
+26 Actions being taken to prevent further acts of bullying shall be discussed.
 27 28 The investigation shall be completed within a reasonable amount of time.
-The parents or 29 guardians of both the aggressor(s) and the target(s) shall be updated periodically during the 30 investigation, and, upon its completion, shall be informed of the results, including whether the 31 allegations were found to be factual, whether a violation of this policy was found, whether 32 disciplinary action has or shall be taken, and whether or what steps will be taken to prevent 33 retaliation or further acts of bullying.
-34 35 A principal or designee shall assess an alleged target's needs for protection and create and 36 implement a safety plan that shall restore a sense of safety for that student.
-37 Confidentiality shall be used to protect all parties, which includes but is not limited to a person 38 39 Confidentiality shall be used to protect all parties, which includes but is not limited to a person who reports bullying, provides information during an investigation of bullying, or is witness to or 39 40 has reliable information about an act of bullying.
-40 41 has renable information about an act of bullying.
-42 Disciplinary Actions 43 44 If a school principal or designee determines that bullying has occurred, he/she shall take 45 appropriate disciplinary action, and if it is believed that criminal charges may be pursued against 46 the aggressor, the principal shall consult with the superintendent or designee to determine if 47 criminal charges are warranted.
-If it is determined that criminal charges are warranted, the local 48 law enforcement agency shall be notified.
+The parents or 29 guardians of both the aggressor(s) and the target(s) shall be notified if there has been a finding 30 that bullying has occurred.
+They will be updated periodically during the investigation, and, upon 31 its completion, shall be informed of the results, including whether the allegations were found to 32 be factual, whether a violation of this policy was found, whether disciplinary action has or shall 33 be taken, and whether or what steps will be taken to prevent retaliation or further acts of 34 bullying.
+35 36 A principal or designee shall assess an alleged target's needs for protection and create and 37 implement a safety plan that shall restore a sense of safety for that student.
+38 39 Confidentiality shall be maintained to protect all parties, which includes, but is not limited to, 40 alleged aggressor(s) or target(s), a person who reports bullying, or provides information during 41 an investigation of bullying, or is witness to or has reliable information about an act of bullying.
+42 43 Disciplinary Actions 44 45 If a school principal or designee determines that bullying has occurred, he/she shall take 46 appropriate disciplinary action, and if it is believed that criminal charges may be pursued against 47 the aggressor, the principal shall notify the appropriate local law enforcement agency and notify 48 the superintendent.
 49

 - 1 Disciplinary actions for students who are found to have committed an act of bullying or

 - 2 retaliation shall be in accordance with LPS disciplinary policies.

 - 3

 - 4 Assistance

-- 5

-- 6 The LPS may provide appropriate counseling or referral to appropriate services, including, but
+- 5 6 The LPS may provide appropriate counseling or referral to appropriate services, including, but

 - not limited to, guidance, academic intervention, and protection to any affected students, as

 necessary.

 - 9

 - 10 Documentation

 - 11